Who We Are

 Although ACS does not have a formal regular repertoire, it does have a number of pieces that have become firm favourites over the years, many of them arranged specially for ACS.

 The choir dress code for concerts changed in 2014.
-Women now wear a black top and long skirt with a teal jacket and men wear a black dinner suit with a teal bow tie.
+Women now wear a black top and long black skirt or smart black trousers with a teal jacket and men wear a black dinner suit with a teal bow tie.

 Photo credit to John B. Smith.